napogonowski/Project-4-Igloo/README.md

 1. Doing more with Freezer time: My inital plans was to have alot more functionality around whether or not your items were placed in the fridge or freezer.
 One of these was to add 2 months to the user inputted time, to give them a better estimation of when their food will go bad.

+2. More Specific Quantities: Not all foods can be measured the same.
+If i had more time i would of liked to spend some time researching how to provide a clearer values for quantity depending on food type.
+Given the time for this project, it wasn't viable invest time for this model design.

-2. Nutrition API: One of my icebox features was to include nurtition data to the user on the food they catalogue.
+3. Nutrition API: One of my icebox features was to include nurtition data to the user on the food they catalogue.
 Unfortunately i ran out of time and was unable to achieve this.

-3. Info Page: Another icebox feature was to include a page with artciles about food preservation and storing , as well as information about how best to utilise food.
+4. .
+Info Page: Another icebox feature was to include a page with artciles about food preservation and storing , as well as information about how best to utilise food.